"May he who dies... die well."

 - The animated adaptation of Planet Hulk subverts this, with Hulk talking like this for a few early sentences, but speaking fluent English for the rest of the film.

 - I Choose to Stay: Silver Surfer offers to take Hulk back to Earth.
 Hulk refuses, recounting that the first time he ever saw the Surfer, he thought he was a spaceship, and wanted to make him take him to an alien world away from the humans.
 Now, he's finally there.
 This is a big moment in the story because up until this point, the Hulk's motivation was "Smash Red King, get off this rock, smash Earth.", and this showed that he was letting go of revenge.
 Of course, this was at the half way point...

-- Lava is Boiling Kool-Aid: The Hulk wades around in lava several times throughout the story as if it were water (he does get burned early on while his powers are weakened, though).
+- Lava Is Boiling Kool-Aid: The Hulk wades around in lava several times throughout the story as if it were water (he does get burned early on while his powers are weakened, though).
 During the climactic fight against the Red King, he dives beneath Sakaar's tectonic plates and shifts them back into place to stop an earthquake.

-- The Load: Miek, at first.
+- The Load: Miek, though he eventually gets tougher.

 - Mr. Fanservice: In universe, Lavin Skee.

 - My Master, Right or Wrong: Caiera; it's revealed in a flashback in Skaar: Son of Hulk that her obedience disk was removed when she was still a child; her oath to be the Red King's shadow was all that bound her to his service.

 - The Nameless: Brood doesn't have a name, and is referred to only as No-name or Brood throughout the story.